frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 leaves our hearts unsated and increasingly empty."

-Sometimes when you look at the great soccer matches that are taking place in the Euros that are going on at the moment, or the World Cup that comes around occasionally, if you look behind the goal at all the fans there waiting for that goal to happen, and the roar that comes when the goal takes place---it\'s a wonderful roar.
+Sometimes when you look at the great soccer matches that are taking place, and the Euros that are going on at the moment, or the World Cup that comes around occasionally, if you look behind the goal at all the fans there waiting for that goal to happen, and the roar that comes when the goal takes place---it\'s a wonderful roar.
 It\'s a wonderful moment